Decision Taking as a Service: On services and service casting

 In spite of software constituting a product (tangible good) rather than a process (intangible good), SaaS (software as a service, see \cite{TurnerBB2003}) is at present the most prominent instance of service casting.

-Because software is effectuated when used, ``software effectuation as a service'' (SEaaS) makes perfect sense, (with AHaaS for ``application hosting as a service'' as the more common name).
-SaaS goes beyond SEaaS however, as it also comprises the on demand and real time composition of services (as provided by software being effectuated), and it may include the provision of software from a remote server.
-SEaaS and SENaaS are both included in SPaaS (software process as a service), which goes beyond SEaaS and SENaaS by taking all phases of the software life-cycle into account.
+Because software is effectuated when used, ``software effectuation as a service'' (SEffaaS) makes perfect sense, (with AHaaS for ``application hosting as a service'' as the more common name).
+SaaS goes beyond SEffaaS however, as it also comprises the on demand and real time composition of services (as provided by software being effectuated), and it may include the provision of software from a remote server.
+SEffaaS and SEaaS ([Software Engineering]aaS) are both included in SPaaS (software process as a service), which goes beyond SEffaaS and SEaaS (by taking all phases of the software life-cycle into account.
 SPaaS also comprises the service area STaaS (software testing as a service, also known as TaaS) and SDaaS (software development as as service).
 Another option is PRSaaS for providing software as a service.
+T